 Alcohol & Smoking: Taking a Fresh Look at What Works for You:

-· Would small changes help me feel steadier, more confident, or more in control of my health?
+- Would small changes help me feel steadier or more in control?

-· How might cutting down fit with the lifestyle I want as I age?
+- How do these habits fit with how I want to live as I age?

 Smokefree Blackburn with Darwen – A Stop Smoking Service